Otavie/cli-dictionary/README.md

 ## Credits

-This app was developed by [Otavie Okuoyo](https://github.com/Otavie) and is licensed under no License.
+This app was developed by [Otavie Okuoyo](https://github.com/Otavie) and is under no license.

 ## Duration of Project: